-This is installment #2 in Spiroflow’s 4-part blog series: “Making Manufacturing Shifts: Adapting During COVID-19 & Beyond” In the first installment of our series we talked about how manufacturers that have seen a decrease in product orders are pivoting to produce in-demand products like face masks and hand sanitizer.
-In this blog, we will address the second shift we are seeing: modifying existing production lines to increase capacity for manufacturers who have seen an increase in demand.
+This is part two of Spiroflow’s blog series “Making Manufacturing Shifts: Adapting During COVID-19 & Beyond.”
+In the first installment of our series, we talked about how conveyor systems manufacturers that have seen a decrease in product orders are pivoting to produce in-demand products like face masks and hand sanitizer.
+In this blog, we will address the second shift we are seeing – modifying existing production lines to increase capacity for manufacturers who have seen an increase in demand.

-Shift #2: Modifying Production Lines To Increase Production
+Shift #2 – Modifying Production Lines to Increase Production – Why Is It Happening?

 The global pulp and paper industry – read toilet paper – has ramped up operations to keep up with panic buying and resulting supply chain shortages.
-At the P&G plant in Albany, Georgia, which produces Charmin toilet paper, some employees went from working 5 to 7 days a week to help keep pace.
-U.K.-based toilet paper manufacturer Essity said in March it boosted output to meet higher demand for products.
-Toilet paper manufacturers, for the most part, have been able to source more material and keep up – to the point that they’ve been willing (ie. so that they don’t create an oversupply when the panic buying stops).
+At the P&G plant in Albany, Georgia, which produces Charmin toilet paper, some employees went from working five to seven days a week to help keep pace.
+UK-based toilet paper manufacturer Essity said it boosted output in March to meet higher demand for products.
+Toilet paper manufacturers, for the most part, have been able to source more material and keep up while being careful not to create an oversupply when panic buying stops.

 Our second example – food processors – is a bit more dynamic when it comes to buyer behavior.
 Processed foods, which have a longer shelf-life, are becoming more popular with buyers looking to minimize their number of trips to the store to prevent exposure to COVID-19.
-With regard to social habits, social distancing is here to stay (or at least to some degree) for the foreseeable future.
-It’s likely that the upward trend in manufacturing orders for long-lasting, frozen, snack and processed foods is as well.
+About social habits, social distancing is here to stay (or at least to some degree) for the foreseeable future.
+It’s likely that the upward trend in manufacturing orders for long-lasting, frozen, snack, and processed foods is as well.

 Snack foods, in particular, are seeing an increase in demand due to the majority of children staying at home for the remainder of the school year and people working from home who are now also more likely to eat and snack at home during the day.